mohammadzainabbas/student-in-postgres/README.md

 make
 ```

-If you get an error about `pg_config`, it's because make wasn't able to find the `pg_config` binary in your path.
+> Note: If you get an error about `pg_config`, it's because `make` wasn't able to find the `pg_config` binary in your path.
 You can add it via the below mentioned command:

 ```bash
 echo 'export PATH="/usr/local/pgsql/bin/:$PATH"' >> ~/.bashrc && source ~/.bashrc